cse-labs/res-edge-labs/README.md

 Application teams often want to deploy new versions of their app(s) to a growing subset of clusters.
 Res-Edge uses [Kustomize](https://kubectl.docs.kubernetes.io/guides/introduction/kustomize/), `Groups`, `Namespaces`, and `Applications` to provide `ring deployments`.
 This lab demonstrates ring deployment using Res-Edge and Kustomize

-[Lab](./labs/res-edge-labs/kustomize/README.md#ring-deployment): Ring deployment with ResEdge and Kustomize
+[Lab](./labs/res-edge-labs/kustomize/README.md#ring-deployment): Ring deployment with Res-Edge and Kustomize

 ## Support